MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-disable-emails.md

 **To turn off email notifications**

-1. Sign into the respective account, and then click on the username in the top right-hand corner.
+1. Log into the tool, and then click on the username in the top right-hand corner.
 2. Select **Preferences** and check **Never**.

 >![Disable email notifications](media/mover-disable-emails.png)